mpv-player/mpv/DOCS/man/options.rst

     (default) will automatically switch between telling the compositor the content is a photo, video or possibly none depending on internal heuristics.

+``--wayland-display=<string>``
+    Connect to this Wayland display instead of the one given by the ``WAYLAND_DISPLAY`` environment variable (default: unset).
+This is either a socket name relative to ``XDG_RUNTIME_DIR`` or an absolute path.
+Not setting this or setting it to the empty string uses the environment as usual.
+If ``WAYLAND_SOCKET`` is set, it takes precedence over this option.

+    This is useful for applications embedding mpv that proxy its Wayland connection, since it redirects mpv without changing ``WAYLAND_DISPLAY`` for the whole process.
+Changes take effect the next time the VO is created.

 ``--wayland-edge-pixels-pointer=<value>``
     Defines the size of an edge border (default: 16) to initiate client side resize events in the wayland contexts with the mouse or tablet.
 This is only